-While lenders have been obligated (for loans closed past July '99) to cancel Private Mortgage Insurance (PMI) at the time the loan balance dips below 78% of the price of purchase, they do not have to cancel PMI automatically if the equity is above 22%.
+Since 1999, lenders have been required to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for loans made after July of '99) goes down below seventy-eight percent of the price of purchase, but not when the borrower's equity reaches more than twenty-two percent.
 (A number of "higher risk" morgages are not included.)
-The good news is that you can request cancelation of your PMI yourself (for your mortgage that closed after July '99), no matter the original purchase price, once your equity reaches twenty percent.
+The good news is that you can cancel your PMI yourself (for a mortgage loan that closed past July '99), regardless of the original price of purchase, once the equity rises to twenty percent.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.